Team973/2018-inseason/docs/NetworkTablesGuide.md

 The example above will set `value` equal to itself plus 1, then set the entry `CountBy1` equal to `value`.

 Other set options are available!
 View them [here](http://first.wpi.edu/FRC/roborio/release/docs/cpp/classnt_1_1NetworkTableEntry.html).

+## Step 4b: Choosing your key name
+Wherever you have a NetworkTable entry, you should have an appropriate key, or entry name.
+For example, if your subsystem was drive, and you wanted to post a gyro value, a good choice for a key would be `GetEntry("drive/gyro")`.
+It's good practice to follow the `GetEntry("SubsystemName/SubsystemDeviceName")` for naming your keys.